 8. Think about your Plan B if you don’t get your first preference

 If you’re not offered your first College or RTO preference, you will need to think about your next steps.
 GPTQ can help you plan and think about your options and will assist you with useful resources including our FAQs, explainer videos and GP interviews.

-The RACGP provides answers to a list of frequently asked questions about their application process in their 2019 AGPT Selection Guide.
-ACRRM also provide frequently asked questions on their process.
+The RACGP provides answers to a list of frequently asked questions about their application process.
+ACRRM also provides frequently asked questions on their process.
 Both Colleges are also holding webinars to help applicants understand the process.

 9. You’ve been offered a place!
 Now what?

 Both Colleges will make you a written offer via email following a successful completion of the selection process.
 You then have seven days to accept the offer in writing.
 Please monitor your emails including the junk folder so as not to miss out.

 Application closing dates, and other key dates for GP training, like most medical training, are not flexible.
 If you miss any of these dates, you will need to wait until the next intake to reapply.